mui/toolpad/docs/data/toolpad/core/introduction/integration.md

 ---
 title: Toolpad Core - Integration
-description: How to integrate Toolpad Core into your existing project.
 ---

 # Integration

-This guide will walk you through the process of adding Toolpad Core to an existing project.
+<p class="descripton">This guide will walk you through the process of adding Toolpad Core to an existing project.</p>

 ## Installation